whensungoesdown/soc1/doc/test7_csrrs.md

 I am not sure if this is a good way to solve the problem.

 Another option is to put the write into the next pipeline stage (WB).
-But this may need to handle data harzard.
+But this also needs to consider handling data harzard.

 Now csr register will be updated one cycle late.
 From ip+2(MEM) to ip+3(WB).